k1lly0u/RustEdit-Unity/README.md

 To get started select the "WorldManager" object in the hierarchy.

-Before you start making dopeasf maps select your Rust install directory (/steamapps/common/Rust/).
-This path will be saved to PlayerPrefs and the editor will automatically load the required asset bundles when loaded.
+Before you start making dopeasf maps select your Rust install directory (/steamapps/common/Rust/) by clicking "Select Rust Directory"

-The path can be changed at anytime by clicking "Select Rust Directory"
+The path can be changed at anytime by clicking "Select Rust Directory" again.

 # World Manager
 The WorldManager object is where you create/load and save maps.